gowerrobert/StochOpt.jl/README.md

 # Demo
 Try
 ./test/demo.jl
-for a demo of the use of the package.
+for a simple demo of the use of the package.

+Run
+./test/test/demo_SVRG2.jl
+for a demo of methods from [1]

+Run
+./test/demo_BFGS_accel_paper_results.jl
+for a demo of methods from [2]

 # Adding more data
 The package is setup so that it is easily extendable.
 For instance: